Good brain foods

 Free-range eggs incidentally have three times the omega 3, so that would make this wonderful breakfast doubly one of the good brain foods.

-One other benefit of the dark leafy greens is the lutein they contain; essential for preventing adult-onset blindness in the older person[3].
+One other benefit of the dark leafy greens is the lutein they contain; essential for preventing adult-onset blindness[3].

 100% wholemeal sourdough bread

-There's a big fat lie in the world of flours where millers and bakers are legally allowed to call their products "wholemeal" even though up to 40% of the bran and germ have been sifted out, and sold off for hog food; that is where the protein, vitamins and minerals are to be found.
+There's a big fat lie in the world of flours where millers and bakers are legally allowed to call their products "wholemeal" even though up to 40% of the bran and germ have been sifted out and sold off for hog food; that is where much of the protein, vitamins and minerals are to be found.

-Look for the 100% wholemeal label which means that there has been no sifting into streams of bran, germ and endosperm; all the goodies are there.
+Look for the 100% wholemeal label which means that there has been no sifting into the three streams of bran, germ and endosperm; all the goodies are there.

-I include 100% wholemeal sourdough bread in our list of good brain foods, though I have not been able to come up with exact figures; it has a touch more starch, a far greater amount of healthy fat and extra protein; and the fibre too.
-It's a thumb suck but I would give it a GI of about 45 - 50, and a glycemic load of around 4 or 5.
+I include 100% wholemeal sourdough bread in our list of good brain foods, though I have not been able to come up with exact figures.
+It has a touch more starch, a far greater amount of healthy fat and extra protein; and the fibre too.
+It's a thumb suck but I would give it a GI of about 50 and a glycemic load of around 4 or 5.
 Those are all low.

 There is a huge amount of research showing that 100% wholemeal is friendly towards blood vessels.
 The naturally occurring vitamin E alone makes this so; it is an anti-coagulant that is removed along with the fat in the refining of all other flour.

-Turn it into sourdough bread and the naturally occurring lactic acid that is formed in the fermentation promotes a gelatinisation between the gluten and the starch further reducing the bioavailability of the carbohydrate[2].
+Bake it as a sourdough bread; the naturally occurring lactic acid that is formed in the fermentation promotes a gelatinisation between the gluten and the starch further reducing the bioavailability of the carbohydrate[2].

 A bread machine loaf of sourdough.